HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 The new PIP rates apply from Monday 6 April 2026.

-You do not need to reapply or contact the DWP.
-Payments update automatically, although the date you receive the increased amount depends on your usual payment schedule.
+There is no need to reapply or contact the DWP just for the uprating.
+Payments update automatically, although the date the increased amount is received depends on the usual payment schedule.

 Who Will Get The PIP Increases?